 Perhaps the biggest advantage of using Quora lead gen forms is that they are quick and easy for visitors to fill out.
 There’s very little friction between the click and conversion.

 Consider, however, that there are countless tools to speed landing page load times, like Google AMP, for example.
 There are best practices to make filling out forms a breeze, and tools to enable them, too, like social autofill:

 When used sparingly, Quora ads may offer the opportunity to generate leads more quickly than your website could.
-However, if used continuously in place of lead gen content on your website, you are unlikely to figure out how to improve the post-click experience.
+However, if used continuously in place of lead gen content on your website, you are unlikely to figure out how to improve the post-click landing page.